 Information about tasks that are performed on this vCenter Server system is discarded after the specified number of days.

-- Select the Enabled check box next to Event cleanup to have vCenter Server periodically clean up the retained events.
+- Enable Event cleanup option for vCenter Server to clean up the retained events periodically.